dragoFireup/InstaFilters/README.md

 I really don't know what this filter is called its just that the image gets smaller and overlaps the original image.
 (If you know the name please do tell me).

-Future Updates for Boomerang.py:

--> Make this a bit faster and try to merge it with few other filters

 Future Updates for this Repository:

 -> Added a few more filters